-Harris also mixed Thoroughbred bloodlines into some of the Quarter Horses.
-Really Rugged (TB) by Rough’n Tumble out of Ruddy Belle by Errard was used to complement Eternal Dell at stud.
-Really Rugged was the sire of the legendary Rugged Lark.
+Carol also mixed Thoroughbred bloodlines into some of the Quarter Horses.
+Really Rugged (TB) by Rough’n Tumble out of Ruddy Belle by Errard was used to complement one of Carol’s best mares, Eternal Dell, at stud.
+Really Rugged was also the sire of the legendary Rugged Lark.